 In what environment (context) did this communication problem occur? (home, extended family, workplace, other).

 Was the communication problem resolved?
 If so, was it resolved to everyone’s satisfaction?
 How was the communication problem resolved?

 What principles of communication could help you with this situation or other communication challenges in the future?

 Now ask yourself some tough questions about how you communicate.

-- Am I listening and really hearing what he is saying?
+Am I listening and really hearing what they are saying?

-- Am I expressing my own point of view so she understands what I mean?
+Am I expressing my own point of view in such a way that they understand what I mean?

-- Is there anything I’m doing in my non verbal communication (tone of voice, body language, etc.) that I don’t intend to communicate?
+Is there anything I’m communicating non-verbally (tone of voice, body language, etc.) that I don’t intend to communicate?

-- Am I making a quick judgement without examining the facts?
+Am I rushing to judgement without examining all the known facts?

 This article was written by: Geri Forsberg (PhD)Photo Credit: Omar Lopez